June 2, 2020

 Also, please visit FORMED!
 This resource offers excellent content.
 You can find videos about Palm Sunday and Holy Week well worth watching.
 To sign up, click the FORMED icon below.

-Spiritual Communion: As Msgr.
-Champoux mentioned in his video message, we encourage making a spiritual communion since we cannot receive the Eucharist during this time.
-The priests lead us through this prayer during the online Masses:
+Spiritual Communion: we encourage making a spiritual communion since we cannot receive the Eucharist during this time; the priests lead us though this prayer during the online Masses:

 I believe that You